Philippines–United States relations: History

 The Republic of the Philippines and the United States of America have a long and storied history with each other.
 Firstly, Filipinos are the oldest Asian ethnic group in the Americas.
 Filipino sailors were the first Asians in North America.
 The first documented presence of Filipinos in what is now the United States dates back to October 1587 around Morro Bay, California.
 The first permanent settlement of Filipinos was in Louisiana in 1763; the settlers there were called "Manilamen", and they served in the Battle of New Orleans during the closing stages of the War of 1812, supporting the Americans against the British Empire.
 The American state of Texas, due to it being a former Spanish territory, was even once called "New Philippines", so named since the Spanish wanted to replicate the prosperity they achieved in the Philippines in that territory in the Americas.
 The 1898 Philippine Revolution against Spain was inspired by the French and American revolutions.
 The United States eventually purchased the Philippines from Spain in the Treaty of Paris, and afterwards the Americans invaded and destroyed the First Philippine Republic in the Philippine–American War.

 The United States federal government nearly considered selling Mindanao to the German Empire in 1910.

 Except for the brief interruption of the Japanese occupation between 1942 and 1945, the United States ruled the Philippines from 1898 to 1946, after which, the Philippines was granted independence after being devastated by the Second World War.

+Despite the essential role Filipino soldiers played in the United States victory in the Pacific during World War II, their contributions in defending democracy and liberty were totally ignored.
+Instead, the U.S. government denied them one important right given to everyone else who has served in the United States Military: the right to veterans’ benefits.
+Of the 66 allied nations who fought with the U.S. in World War II, only the Philippines was singled out by the Rescission Acts of 1946.

-In the Second World War, the Filipinos formed a close alliance with the United States to resist Japanese occupation -- they became independent on July 4, 1946.
+In the Second World War, the Filipinos formed a close alliance with the United States to resist Japanese occupation—they became independent on July 4, 1946.